Best Cold-Weather Sleeping Bags of 2023

 Weight: 3 lbs.
 8.3 oz. ⸱ Fill Weight: 41 oz. ⸱ Fill Power: N/A

-The Marmot Trestles Elite Ecco 0 Sleeping Bag is the only synthetic bag on our list.
-Thanks to its affordable price and impressive warmth-to-$ ratio, it is our favorite budget sleeping bag for cold-weather adventures.
+Thanks to its affordable price and impressive warmth-to-cost ratio, the Marmot Trestles Elite Ecco 0 is our favorite budget sleeping bag for cold-weather adventures.

 Other endearing features in this bag include a 3D Footbox that increases the insulation and room for your feet, full-length, anti-snag zippers, and a handy interior stash pocket.